globocom/secDevLabs/owasp-top10-2016-mobile/m2/cool_games/README.md

 How would you mitigate this vulnerability?
 After your changes, an attacker should not be able to:

 * View sensitive data being logged, as the app no longer logs them.
-* View screen of recently opened apps.
+* View Cool Game's screen when switching between recent apps.
 * Clear text passwords when typing during log in and register screens.

 ## PR solutions